 While bushes and shrubs are technically the same plants, some people refer to bushes as the wilder versions of shrubs.
 I define bushes as shrubs that grow without maintenance and ideally require very little pruning.

-- Rosemary grows quickly to 3 feet tall and then requires no pruning to maintain shape and size.
+Grows quickly to 3 feet tall and then requires no pruning to maintain shape and size.
 Often listed as an herb, this woody evergreen is easy to grow and needs little water.

-- Dwarf Japanese Cedar and other compact conifers maintain a low, mounded shape without any maintenance.
+Maintain a low, mounded shape without any maintenance.

-- Shrub Dogwoods are planted for their wild appearance.
+Are planted for their wild appearance.
 Often used in naturalized gardens, they give gardens four-season beauty with their brightly colored winter stems.

 What are Shrubs?